Public Health Education Services

 In Home Healthcare Services

 - Other personal cares specific to meet your need

 Provided by Registered Nurses:

 - Assessments and blood draws

 - Health educators in nutritional guidance, home safety and health promotions

 Fees and Payment

 Services are covered by grants and private pay, according to eligibility.
 Fees to patients are based on their ability to pay.

-Public Health services are located on level 3, best accessed through entrance #1.
-Take elevator C to level 3.
+Public Health services are now located on level 2, best accessed through door #4.